nancypaucar/DH150-2020W/README.md

 ### 4: Consistency and standards
 ###### Examples:

-Cons: There is site description on the home page, home pages usually give a description or some information of what website is about
-There is nothing to do in the home page, home pages usually give a description or some information of what website is about
-Cons: Facebook Stream is one of main tabs for restaurant site Times and dates are inconsistent, half is in picture mode and half is in words
+Cons: There is no restaurant description or about section on the website, Home page is blank, Facebook Stream is one of main tabs for restaurant site (as opposed to a Media page), Website layout is more suited for an mobile application than web application

-Severity rating (1)
+Severity rating (3)

 ### 5: Error prevention
 ###### Examples:

 Pros: Required field and error message on contact form

-Severity rating (1)

 ### 6: Recognition rather than recall
 ###### Examples:

-Pros: Required field and error message on contact form

-Severity rating (1)
+Pros: All the videos and pictures are watchable on site, no problems that require recognition

 ### 7: Flexibility and efficiency of use
 ###### Examples:

-Cons: Cannot copy and paste text or pictures on website with Control C or V
+Cons: Cannot copy and paste text or pictures on website with Command C or V functions

 Severity rating (1)

 ### 8: Aesthetic and minimalist design
 ###### Examples:

+Pros: Not cluttered with text
-Cons: Bad Background design, pictures dont fit the site screen size making background pictures too wide
+Cons: Bad Background design, not minimalistic, pictures are distracting

-Severity rating (3)
+Severity rating (2)

 ### 9: Help users recognize, diagnose and recover from errors
 ###### Examples:

 Pros: required field on contact form

-Severity rating (1)

 ### 10: Help and Documentation
 ###### Examples:

-Cons: No search boxes at the top of page
-Little to no help documentation on any of the pages
+Cons: No search boxes at the top of page, Little to no help documentation on any of the pages

 Severity rating (1)